 Why Take the SAT More Than Once?

-- Improve Your Score
+- Boosting Your Score

 Test anxiety can affect performance, and sometimes a second (or third) attempt can help you get more comfortable with the format, timing, and pressure of the exam.
 If you didn’t perform as well as you expected the first time, retaking the SAT might allow you to focus more and feel more confident in your abilities. - Scholarships and College Admissions